Automatic structural optimization of tree tensor networks: Sweep procedure

 \section{Sweep procedure}

-The automatic optimization scheme we have explained performs local reconnection of isometries, when they are necessary, therefore a computational care must be taken so that all the isometries are updated once, at least, during a sweep.
-We introduce the {\it flags} for all the bonds and isometries, in order to indicate whether they are updated (flag on) or not (flag off).
-At the beginning of each sweep, all the boundary bonds that are connected to bare spins are set to be flag on, while other bonds and all the isometries are flag off.
-We may choose an arbitrary bond, excluding the boundary ones, as the {\it origin}, and start the sweeping by selecting one of the four bonds neighboring to the origin as the central one for the first update step.
+The automatic optimization scheme we have explained performs local reconnection of isometries, when it is necessary, therefore a computational care must be taken so that all the isometries are updated once, at least, during a sweep.
+We introduce the {\it flags} for all the bonds and isometries, in order to indicate whether they have been updated (flag on) or not (flag off).
+At the beginning of each sweep, all the boundary bonds that are directly connected to bare spins are set to be flag on, while other bonds and all the isometries are flag off.
+We may choose an arbitrary bond, excluding the boundary ones, as the {\it origin}, and start the sweeping by selecting a bond which is flag off and neighboring to the origin as the central one for the first update step.

-After the optimal connection in the central area is determined in each step, we select a bond from flag-off ones entering to the current central area, as the central bond in the next step.
+After the optimal local connection in the central area is determined in each step, we select a bond from flag-off ones entering to the current central area as the central bond in the next step.
 If there are multiple choices, we select the one which is most distant from the origin.
 If there is still more than one choice, one may choose any of them.
 For each isometry in the current central area, if both the entering bonds are flag on, we turn on the flag of the isometry and that of the outgoing bond, which is the current central bond.
-Exceptionally we always keep the flag of the bond at the origin off, and the same for the isometries connected to the origin, until a sweeping process is completed.
+Exception applies to the step when the central bond comes to the origin; after the update of the isometry and local connection, we keep the flags off for the origin bond and the isometries connected to it even if the condition for turning on the flags is satisfied.

-By means of these flag operations, the central bond maneuvers around in the manner that it moves towards the boundary of TTN, if possible, along the bonds which are flag off, and turn the direction towards the origin when it hits a dead end of flag-on bonds.
-At the end of a sweeping, the central bond comes back to the origin.
-We finish the sweep after updating the isometries connected to the origin.
+By means of these flag operations, the central bond maneuvers around in the manner that it moves towards the boundary of TTN, if possible, along the bonds which are flag off.
+If the central bond hits a dead end of flag-on bonds, it steps back towards the origin with turning on the flags of the bond and isometry of the dead-end branch.
+We finish the sweep when all the bonds neighboring to the central bond are flag on; this situation occurs in the step where the central bond is at the origin.
+(We note that even when the central bond comes to the origin, we continue the sweep if there remains a flag-off bond neighboring to the origin.)
+At the end of the sweep, we update the isometries and local network connection around the origin.
 We perform the next sweep in the same manner.